eparamasari/eparamasari/README.md

 I am a multilingual environmental sustainability consultant and certified data scientist, with an interdisciplinary educational background in renewable energy, environmental engineering, and practical skills in machine learning.

-🔭 In the past three years, I've been in sustainability consulting, working mostly in impact assessment and environmental data analysis.
-I also have six years of experience in a managerial position at a multinational company, where I worked with 30 departments in four different countries, reduced costs in our environmental projects by 60%, and initiated 15+ new programs.
+🔭 I have six years of experience in a managerial position at a multinational company, where I worked with 30 departments in four different countries, reduced costs in our environmental projects by 60%, and initiated 15+ new programs.
+I also have three years of experience in sustainability consulting, working mostly in impact assessment and environmental data analysis.

 😄 Current interests: environmental intelligence, sustainability, renewable energy, climate change mitigation and adaptation research, and data science projects